 This paper investigates the impact of bank market power on investment financing constraints experienced by small- and medium-sized enterprises (SMEs).
 Our sample extends the coverage of both countries and firms relative to existing research by using a large sample of approximately 118,000 SMEs across 20 European countries over the period 2005-2008.
+Using a sample prior to the worst episode of the current financial crises in Europe can provide a more stable framework for evaluating the relationship between bank market power and financing constraints.
 Our main contribution is to test the degree to which firms are financially constrained and investigate how such financial constraints vary by the degree of market competition between domestic banks.
 We also explore whether this relationship is heterogeneous across firm size categories.

-We find that firms' investment is sensitive to the availability of internal funds and interpret this as being indicative of a wedge between the cost of internal and external financing.
-Furthermore, we find that bank market power is associated with lower levels of SME investment and, moreover, that this adverse impact of bank market power on investment is driven by the adverse effect of market power on financing constraints.
+We find that firms' investments are sensitive to the availability of internal funds and we interpret this as being indicative of a wedge between the cost of internal and external financing.
+Furthermore, we find that bank market power is associated with lower levels of SME investment and, moreover, that this negative impact of bank market power on investment is driven by the adverse effect of market power on financing constraints.
 In fact, much of the variation in cash-investment sensitivity is captured by the bank market power effect.

-We separately estimate our empirical model to test for heterogeneous effects of bank market power on financing constraints across different categories of firm size.
-We find that the adverse effect of bank market power on financing constraints is reduced for the smallest subset of firms-defined as "micro" enterprises-and argue that this is evidence of an information hypothesis-type effect that dampens, but is ultimately outweighed by, the direct market power effect.
+We also explore the heterogeneity in the relationship between bank market power and financing constraints across different categories of firm size.
+Our main finding is that the adverse effect of bank market power on financing constraints is reduced for the smallest subset of firms defined as "micro" enterprises.
+We argue that this is evidence of an information hypothesis-type effect that dampens, but is ultimately outweighed by, the direct market power effect.

-Our research provides a number of important insights for SME credit policy in the context of Europe's economic recovery and in terms of financial stability.
-The very heterogeneous impact of the financial crisis on domestic banking sectors in Europe has led, in many cases, to a retrenchment towards domestic activity (Barrell et al., 2011).
-This is a result of the extensive, but necessary, state intervention to provide banking sector support and restructuring (see Petrovic and Tutsch 2009).
-If such restructuring significantly lessens competition between financial institutions, our findings suggest that this will lead to an increase in financing constraints for SMEs.
+From a policy perspective, our research provides a number of important insights in the context of Europe's economic recovery.
+As noted, the heterogeneous effect of the financial crisis across domestic banking sectors in Europe has led, in many cases, to a retrenchment towards domestic activity (Barrell et al., 2011) and a fragmentation in capital markets.
+In part, this is a result of the extensive, but necessary, state intervention to provide banking sector support and restructuring (see Petrovic and Tutsch 2009).
+In the short term such restructuring may reduce the number of banks and the scale of their activities which ultimate must be viewed as positive in the short term to ensure financial stability.
+However, our results suggest that if such restructuring significantly lessens competition between financial institutions in the long-run, our findings this will lead to an increase in financing constraints for SMEs.
 Such credit constraints, if binding in the medium term, will inevitably lead to lower investment and potential output.
 Policy actions which ensure financial stability but provide for additional (or even just restore) competition in the European lending market for SMEs will be a necessary condition for future SME growth and be supportive of economic development.

-Additionally, as we find that the effect of bank market power on financing constraints is stronger in financial systems that are more bank dependent, this would imply that further developing alternative liquid financing sources for SMEs in Europe would help develop a more stable financing environment.
-This would provide firms with a number of financing choices and the possibility of following a more diversified financial structure.
+On final findings suggest a role for a more diversified funding structure for SMEs in Europe.
+As we find that the effect of bank market power on financing constraints is stronger in financial systems that are more bank dependent, this would imply that further developing alternative liquid financing sources for SMEs in Europe would help develop a more stable financing environment.
+This would mitigate the ability of banks to ration credit to firms without viable alternatives and help alleviate credit constraints.
+Such policies would, on this evidence, be supportive of firm investment.